ljaime-hernandez/Collision-Game-Demo/Readme.md

-the approach for this code demostration is based on the calculation of the radius of a circle by simply designating a point in the game space and using a function to draw it on the console, then the technique used to calculate statically if the circle is in contact with a tile or not is called clamping, the clamping will give us a range of space from which we will notify the
+The approach for this code demonstration is based on the calculation of the radius of a circle by simply designating a point in the game space and using a function to draw it on the console, then the technique used to calculate statically if the circle is in contact with a tile or not is called clamping, the clamping will give us a range of space from which we will notify the